o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/vegetation-bending-tutorial.md

 {{< video src="/images/learning-guide/tutorials/rendering/vegetation-bending-tutorial/tree3.mp4" autoplay="true" loop="true" width="100%" muted="true" info="Three trees in the Editor, all swaying at a different pace with detail bending." >}}

 ### Add motion vectors
-Because your tree is moving, you should add a *motion vector pass* so you can choose to add motion blur or other effects.
-For example, we have a [Temporal Anti-Aliasing (TAA)](/docs/atom-guide/features/taa.md) feature which uses the motion vectors.
+Since your tree moves, you can add cool effects by using a *motion vector pass*.
+Motion vectors are used by effects such as motion blur and [Temporal Anti-Aliasing (TAA)](/docs/atom-guide/features/taa.md).

-If you take a look at the `MeshMotionVectorVegetationBending.azsl` file, you can see that the vertex shader looks similar to the other vertex shaders you have seen, but there's a new output `OUT.m_worldPosPrev`.
-This is the position of the vector in the last time frame.
+If you look at the `MeshMotionVectorVegetationBending.azsl` file, the vertex shader looks similar to the other vertex shaders, but there's a new output. `OUT.m_worldPosPrev` is the position of the vector in the previous frame.
 The pixel shader uses both the previous vector position and the current one to calculate the motion vector.

 However, there isn't a vertex shader input that gives us the previous position.
 Therefore, in the vertex shader, you will calculate the bending for not only the current time as you have been, but also for the previous time frame.